Meditation made simple

 Other tips

 pick a time of day that you’re going to meditate.
-OR an activity that you’re going to complete before meditating to help with commitment. eg. after you brush your teeth in the AM/PM, before your afternoon cup of tea or at 2pm sharp.
+OR an activity that you’re going to complete before meditating to help with commitment. eg. after you brush your teeth in the AM/PM, before your afternoon cup of tea, or at 8am sharp.
 Setting this up can help you create the habit, just as brushing your teeth morning and night created this habit for you.

 Meditation Teacher Ann Swanson says “Your brain accounts for just 2% of your body weight, but remarkably it take 20% of your energy to function.
 When your mind is overactive or overstimulated, meditation can provide a brain break.”

-Meditation teaches us to be being fully present with ourselves and therefore the world around us.
-More info to go here
+Meditation teaches us to be fully present with ourselves and as an extension the world around us.
+My aim for you to is “live from the deepest level of awareness all the time” (quote by Deepak Chopra).

 How do I know if I’m doing it right?